 Center for Advanced Systems Engineering

 Jacobs University is establishing Research Centers in order to focus research activities and graduate education.
 During the past few month (well, the whole year to be more precise), I have been working on a proposal of a research center called the Center for Advanced Systems Engineering (CASE).
 The CASE research center is rooted in the Electrical Engineering and Computer Science faculty but in addition integrates colleagues from Ocean Research and Logistics.
+The CASE research center proposal finally got officially approved and we are now working on filling the center with life in 2010.
+Expect more CASE related news to come.

 High Tech vs. Interaction

 I just returned from Venice (Italy), where I attended DSOM 2009 and IPOM 2009.
 This was my first trip to Venice and the city is more than interesting.
 I enjoyed going straight to the airport by boat (not necessarily fast but pretty special) and I liked the water taxi I used every morning to reach the conference site, the Telecom Italia Future Centre.
-The main conference room was truly exceptional, combining Venecian history with modern meeting room technology.

 Living on a Parking Lot

 I am attending the IM 2009 conference.
 It was originally planned to take place at Columbia University in upper Manhattan in New York.
 For some reasons, this did not work out and the event was moved to Hofstra University located in Long Island.
 I booked the conference hotel, located adjacent to the Nassau Coliseum.
 The Coliseum has a huge parking lot and the hotel and the Coliseum; no trees or any other things that are not made out of concrete.
+Google for this place if you want to see the amount of concrete I walk now every day.
+Yeah, I walking in the US - I should have rented a car.

 SYSLOG meets SNMP